-Jean-Marc Parant Director representing the employees Nationality: Shares owned: 30 Voting rights: 60 Committee: Biography an nd experience Ethics and Governance Committee Jean-Marc Parant has been designated Director representing the employees by the Works Council on 27 November 2018.
-Date of birth: 28 September 1959 Employee of the Ipsen Group Solutions and was previously 1 rently Head of Digital Learning buted to the implementation of Date of 1st appointment: 27 November 2018 the training management system within the Ipsen Group, notably through dedicated digital platforms.
+Jean-Marc Parant Director representing the employees Nationality: French Shares owned: 30 Voting rights: 60 Committee: Biography an nd experience Ethics and Governance Committee Jean-Marc Parant has been designated Director representing the employees by the Works Council on 27 November 2018.
+Date of birth: 28 September 1959 Employee of the Ipsen Group since January 1989, he is currently Head of I Solutions and was previously Training Director.
+He thus contributed to the im Date of 1st appointment: 27 November 2018 the training management system within the Ipsen Group, notably through dedicated digital platforms.
 Term of office: 2022 Shareholders' Meeting Jean-Marc Parant is graduated from the Bordeaux School of Medicine, specialized in the field of medical informatics (artificial intelligence and data bases) and graduated in statistics.
 He is also an expert in Training and Digital learning.
-Positions and functions currently held Main functions: • Ipsen Pharma SAS, Head of Discolutions Digital Learning Other position None ns: Positions previously held that expired during the last five years None
+Posi itions and func tions currently held Main functions: • Ipsen Pharma SAS, Head of Digital Learning Solutions Other positions: None ns: Positions previously held that expired during the last five years None